mnishiguchi/mnishiguchi.github.io/_posts/2020-05-04-setting-up-webpack-for-jekyll.md

 - The `run-s` command: runs given npm-scripts sequentially
 - The `run-p` command: runs given npm-scripts in parallel
-- The above commands accepts glob-like patterns as an argument, which allows me to shorten my scripts
+- The above commands accepts glob-like patterns as an argument, which allows me to shorten my scripts for parallel execution

 ## Define commands in `package.json`